The Day the Music Died: Background

+In the early morning hours of February 1, while traveling from Duluth to a matinee performance in Appleton, Wisconsin, the bus's heating system broke down and its engine froze, leaving the musicians stranded on a remote stretch of U.S. Highway 51 near Pine Lake, Wisconsin.
+Temperatures reached as low as −40 F as they waited for help to arrive, with the musicians burning newspapers inside the bus to keep warm.
+It was two hours before Iron County sheriffs rescued the group, by which time Carl Bunch had developed frostbite in both feet.
+Bunch was taken to the nearest hospital in Ironwood, Michigan, where he remained under observation for the next few days, while the planned performance in Appleton was canceled.
+Taking a Chicago & North Western train from Hurley, the group made it to Green Bay, Wisconsin in time for that evening's performance at the Riverside Ballroom.

-Later, Richardson and Valens began experiencing flu-like symptoms and drummer Bunch was hospitalized for severely frostbitten feet after the tour bus stalled in the middle of the highway in subzero temperatures near Ironwood, Michigan.
-The musicians replaced that bus with another school bus and kept traveling.
-As Holly's group had been the backing band for all of the acts, Holly, Valens and DiMucci took turns playing drums for each other at the performances in Green Bay, Wisconsin, and Clear Lake, Iowa, with Holly playing drums for Dion, Dion playing drums for Ritchie, and Ritchie playing drums for Holly.
+With Bunch removed from the tour group, Holly, Valens and Dion DiMucci (and Carlo Mastrangelo of the Belmonts who was a drummer) took turns playing drums for each other at the performances in Green Bay and Clear Lake, Iowa, with Holly playing drums for Dion, Dion playing drums for Ritchie, and Ritchie playing drums for Holly.

-On Monday, February 2, the tour arrived in Clear Lake, west of Mason City, having driven 350 mi from the previous day's concert in Green Bay, Wisconsin.
-The town in northern Iowa had not been a scheduled stop; tour promoters hoped to fill the open date and called the manager of the local Surf Ballroom, Carroll Anderson (1920–2006), and offered him the show.
+On Monday, February 2, the tour arrived in Clear Lake, west of Mason City, Iowa, having driven 350 mi from the previous day's concert in Green Bay.
+Clear Lake had not been a scheduled stop; tour promoters hoped to fill the open date and called Carroll Anderson, the manager of the local Surf Ballroom, and offered him the show.
 Anderson accepted and they set the show for that night.
 By the time Holly arrived at the venue that evening, he was frustrated with the ongoing problems with the bus.
+After Valens closed his set at the Ballroom, he phoned his manager Bob Keane and after a conversation about the undesirable situation with the tour, they agreed that after the show in Moorhead, Ritchie would be going back to California.
 The next scheduled destination after Clear Lake was Moorhead, Minnesota, a 365 mi drive north-northwest—and, as a reflection of the poor quality of the tour planning, a journey that would have taken them directly back through the two towns they had already played within the last week.
-No let-up after that was in sight, as the following day after having traveled from Iowa to Minnesota, they were scheduled to travel right back to Iowa, specifically almost directly south to Sioux City, a 325 mi trip.
+No respite was in sight after that, as the following day, after having traveled from Iowa to Minnesota, they were scheduled to travel back to Iowa, specifically almost directly south to Sioux City, a 325 mi trip.

 Holly chartered a plane to fly himself and his band to Fargo, North Dakota, which is adjacent to Moorhead.
 The rest of the party would have picked him up in Moorhead, saving him the journey in the bus and leaving him time to get some rest.
-Their gig in Moorhead was to have been a radio performance at the station KFGO with disk jockey Charlie Boone.
+Their gig in Moorhead was to have been a radio performance at the station KFGO with disc jockey Charlie Boone.